jsw68/ZmanimAPI/README.md

 There is an option for search by city name or by zip code (us only).
 There is also a date option.

 #### ToDo
-1. Add line by line comments for the project
-2. Add API view and regular view for cities outside of the search function.
+1. Add API view and regular view for cities outside of the search function.
-3. Nicer errors, less errors
+1. Nicer errors, less errors

 #### Contact
 To contact the author: 2022.j.wainberg@shalhevet.org